2018 EBT Women’s Point Ranking after 14th Storm San Marino Open

 , Netherlands, moved into the top 8 in the 2018 European Bowling Tour women’s ranking in the 14th Storm San Marino Open at Rose’n Bowl in Serravalle, San Marino.

 The two national team members were the only women who survived the qualifying in the high-scoring event.
-Jensen toppled 1472 pins, an average of 245.33 for six games, including a 300 game, and added 40 pins handicap (no handicap for the 300) to finish qualifying in fifth place with 1512.
+Jensen (featured photo) toppled 1472 pins, an average of 245.33 for six games, including a 300 game, and added 40 pins handicap (no handicap for the 300) to finish qualifying in fifth place with 1512.

-De Rooij bowled her way into the finals by leading the Desperado Squad with 254, including handicap.
+De Rooij (left) bowled her way into the finals by leading the Desperado Squad with 254, including handicap.

 As the top eight received two byes and with De Rooij being eliminated in the first round of the finals, Jensen won the women’s ranking in San Marino before she rolls the first ball in the finals.